petecarapetyan/webappwriter/docs/blog/competitiveWebPresence.md

 Keep your engineers in their own lane, and engage competent graphic design team for that work.

 Great graphic design isn't _enough_ to make a great site.
 People used to think that it was!
-But neither can you have a great site without it.
+But neither can you have a great site, without it.

 Note that a _**WordPress migration might cause this problem**_ as a side effect.
 If you migrate from WordPress to address other issues, you're also leaving behind some default theme templates with superior graphic design.